 The Netherlands’ first suspension bridge for cyclists and pedestrians bridges the Amsterdam Rhine canal to the new suburb of IJburg.
-Spanning the canal 10m above the water, the bridge allows enough clearance to give commercial boats unrestricted access to the waterway.
+Spanning the canal 10m above the water, the bridge gives enough clearance to allow commercial boats unrestricted access to the waterway.

 Arup designed the bridge’s steel spans.The mono-cable, self-anchored structure curves to follow the natural course for cyclists.
 It splits in two at both ends to separate pedestrians from cyclists and to improve the stiffness of the structure.

 The cross-section of the bridge changes fluently from a deep triangular section at mid-span, where stiffness is needed, to a shallow section that merges into the concrete approaches.
 The angle of its sides makes it 'stealthy' to radar, ensuring it does not impede shipping.